wez/wez.github.io/resume/index.markdown

 #### The Brain Room Ltd., England
 #### 2000-2004

-A micro-consultancy that I co-owned with my wife, a seasoned graphic designer.
+A family-owned micro-consultancy that I co-founded with a seasoned graphic designer.
 Developed a variety of web applications, the most significant were two large contracts in Japan and Australia.

 Designed and implemented an e-learning system and courseware authoring package implemented as a PHP web app with a Windows based authoring tool